andreyto/pgp-par/README.md

     the `install` and submit the pipeline for execution).
-You should put where any Bash shell commands and variables needed to properly configure your environment (such as setting `LD_LIBRARY_PATH` variable to make sure that your Python interpreter works if it is installed in a non-standard location).
+You should put where any Bash shell commands and variables needed to properly configure your environment (such as setting `LD_LIBRARY_PATH` and `PYTHONPATH` variables to make sure that your GCC compiler and Python interpreter work if they are installed in non-standard locations).

     For the `ranger` environment, the `pgp_login.rc` uses "module" commands to make available the proper dependencies such as MPI compilers for